JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 Did you ever learn the build tooling you use today at university?
 Did you learn how to use _any_ build tool at university?
-The build tools we are, and have been using, in our industry is very complex with heavy documentation, and are usually slow to execute.
+The build tools we are, and have been using, in our industry are very complex with heavy documentation, and are usually slow to execute.

 Have you ever worked with Java's [Apache Ant][ant], [Apache Maven][maven], or [Gradle][gradle]?
 Or [GNU's Autoconf][autoconf]?
-It takes more time to learn your equivalent programming language than to master the build tool!
-Ant is basically a programming language in XML, and Maven similarly with opinionated build stages that _never_ matches your business requirements.
-Autoconf is sort like a meta-build system that generates you build system.
+It takes less time to learn your equivalent programming language than to master the build tool!
+Ant is basically a programming language in XML, and Maven similarly with opinionated build stages that _never_ match your business requirements.
+Autoconf is sort of like a meta-build system that generates your build system.

 [maven]: https://maven.apache.org/
 [gradle]: https://gradle.org/